Lia-adroli/npsg-phytoplankton-dynamics/README.md

 # NPSG Phytoplankton Dynamics

-This repository provides scripts and processed datasets for investigating long-term trends in phytoplankton biomass (chlorophyll-a), nutrients, and hydrographic profiles in the North Pacific Subtropical Gyre (NPSG).
+This repository provides scripts and processed datasets for investigating long-term trends in phytoplankton biomass (ocean color chlorophyll), nutrients, and hydrographic profiles in the North Pacific Subtropical Gyre (NPSG) within coordinate 14-28 degree north and 160-200 degree east year 1998-2024.
 It includes Argo and BGC-Argo float data retrieval, filtering, and merging routines.

 ## 📚 Contents